briansunter/shadow/README.md

-# Reagent with shadow-cljs
+# Reagent shadow-cljs test

-This is a minimal setup for using Reagent with shadow-cljs.
-It supports production builds and live-reloading.
+Can I easily import and use an arbitrary react component?
+This one tries to use http://reactdesktop.js.org/

 ## Getting started